xaviergenelin/Data-Channel-Prediction/Reports/World.md

 ### 2-way Contingency Table

-This contingency table shows the relationship of number of keywords observed on the weekend.
-The 0 column represents weekdays, which should suggest the overall counts for that column will be larger that the 1 column.
-The interesting observation is the counts appear to be someone proportional to one another, with the distributions appearing to mirror one another.
-The implies there is consistency of the number of key words observed between the weekdays and weekends.
+This contingency table shows the relationship of number of keywords observed during the days of the week and the weekend.
+The 0 column represents weekdays with the 1 column representing the weekend along with counts of how may times the number of keywords was observed.
+The column on the left shows the number of keywords observed.
+Analysis can be conducted to determine where the greatest and least concentrations of keywords were observed.

 ``` r
 table(newsTrain$num_keywords, newsTrain$is_weekend)